 One of the main questions people ask is, ” When to eat Protein?”
 I would suggest you get most of it from your food only as then protein digestion will be easier as it will be properly distributed at various times throughout the day.

-If you still need more proteins for your weight loss program, then have it as snacks between the meals.
+If you still need more dietary proteins for reducing your body weight, then have it as snacks between the meals.
 Due to this you will feel less hungry, have fewer cravings and will eat less during the meal times.

-Now if your purpose is to gain muscle mass then have it within one hour of your morning workout as at that time there is maximum need for muscle repair and whey absorbs quickly too.
+Now if your purpose is to gain muscle mass then have dietary protein within one hour of your morning workout as at that time there is maximum need for muscle repair and whey absorbs quickly too.

-Casein protein is a slow absorbing protein and if you are on a weight loss plan then, have it an hour before sleep at night, and it will get itself digested throughout the night.
+Casein is a slow absorbing dietary protein and if you are on a weight loss plan then, have it an hour before sleep at night, and it will get itself digested throughout the night.
 You may also have it if you exercise in the evening.

 For the prevention of muscle loss in older adults, it is better to distribute it during the day evenly to aid proper protein digestion.

-Some people do take protein before a workout.
+Some people do take dietary protein before a workout.
 Their purpose is to provide nutrients to the muscle for recovery along with their workout.

 Hydrolysed protein is a pre-digested protein.
 As such it is easily absorbed by the body.
-The hydrolysates elicited about 50% more gastric secretion than the whole protein solutions, leading to better amino acid absorption (Calbet and Holst, 2004). (danonenutriciaacademy.in)
+The hydrolysates elicited about 50% more gastric secretion than the whole protein solutions, leading to better amino acid absorption (Calbet and Holst, 2004).
+Source: danonenutriciaacademy.in

 How much is too much?